 The management of emergency response is recognized as a key issue in literature and in disaster management practice.
-Although NDM has evolved to a research discipline where IS artifacts have already been proposed, decision support procedures for assignments and schedules of rescue units have mostly been neglected in research.
-The collaboration between rescue units in particular has been lacking attention so far.
+Coordination issues in particular have been lacking attention so far.

-This paper proposes a novel quantitative decision support model for the allocation and scheduling of rescue units that eventually need to collaborate based on requirements identified in the related literature and in interviews.
-Due to the NP-hardness of the model, we draw on a Monte Carlo based solution heuristic and computationally demonstrated its benefits for various parameterizations in relation to a well-defined benchmark.
+We proposed a novel quantitative decision support model for the allocation and scheduling of rescue units based on requirements identified in the related literature and in interviews.
+Due to the NP-hardness, we drew on a Monte Carlo based solution heuristic and computationally demonstrated its benefits.
+The results show that there is a large potential to improve a currently deployed (greedy) procedure.
+Yet, the research invites for future work, such as the introduction of a) time windows, b) pre-emption, or c) the employment with real-time data.

-As the results show, the application of the proposed heuristic is superior to the best practice which was implemented in accordance to the literature and interviews with the German THW.
-Beyond effectiveness through reduced overall harm, the benefit of the formal modeling approach lies in the decision model itself as it provides the basis for designing, implementing and applying even superior algorithms.
-Within the process of this research paper, we found the following gaps which invite for future work, such as: a) the introduction of time windows, b) pre-emption, or c) the employment with real-time data.

 For example, time windows are of particular importance when humans are buried alive and need to be saved.
 Pre-emptive approaches become necessary when rescue units need to improvise or act more autonomously or jobs need to be switched quickly and often.

-Other research streams may enhance the applicability of the optimization model, such as the integration of fatigue characteristics of rescue units.
+Another research stream may enhance the applicability of our optimization model, such as the integration of fatigue characteristics of rescue units.
 Fatigue features become apparent when rescue forces lose some of their performance abilities caused by the duration of their deployment and the constant pressure to save lives over time.
 Yet, addressing these issues would cause additional constraints to the model.